 His civic commitments include serving on the Town of Essex School Board, the Vice Chair of the Elementary School Building Committee, Planning and Zoning Boards, and Essex Fire Station Building Committee over ten years.
 He is currently an active volunteer for the Essex Library, including overseeing and funding a lecture series - the Centerbrook Architects Lecture Series.
 With a focus on architecture and landscaping the series is in its ninth year and brings 8-9 speakers to the library annually.

-After graduating in 1966, Chad shipped off to Vietnam to serve for thirteen months as a Marine infantry platoon and company commander.
+After graduating in 1966, Chad shipped off to Vietnam to serve for 13 months as a Marine infantry platoon and company commander.
 Returned to civilian life, he graduated from the Yale School of Architecture in 1973.
 Several study grants allowed him to travel to India and across the United States, and his observations on urban architecture and celebratory spaces were published in Architectural Record and elsewhere.

 Todd has successfully tackled a variety of building designs during two decades at Centerbrook ⎯ from a working farm in Maine to a major expansion of a research facility set in the whaling village of Cold Spring Harbor on Long Island.
 The challenge of finding creative design solutions to complex building projects fuels Todd's passion for architecture.